formstate/formstate/docs/README.md

 You generally call `validate` at the root though, after an `onSubmit` to make sure everything is valid.
 This is shown in the first *quick example* 🌹.

+> Since we call `validate` on all sub fields / forms it also automatically populates the *error* members of all the fields.
+So the user gets automatic nice UX as well if there is any error.

 ## TIPS

 The API is designed to be simple, but powerful enough to handle most use cases.
 We provide common design patterns next.